zotop/news-aggregator/README.md

 # news-aggregator

-Input search term is used to query New York Times and Guardian's API's.
+Input search term is used to query New York Times and Guardian's API's for the related articles.

 ## Prerequisites